 In this article, I'll share with you all the information you need about lift-assist kayak racks including the top product recommendations, pros & cons, and installation tips.

-If you want to skip to our top recommendations for lift-assist kayak racks, click here or view the table below:
+If you want to skip to best lift-assist kayak racks in detail, click here.

 What is a Lift-Assist Kayak Rack?

 A lift-assist kayak rack makes it easier to lift a kayak onto your vehicle’s roof.
 They come in many different designs, styles, and levels of lift assistance.